gh620/Data_Science_cw2/README.md

 This directory contains all raw and derived datasets used in this projects.

-Raw data (.zip file) can be found on [this website](https://archive.ics.uci.edu/dataset/563/iranian+churn+dataset).
+Raw data (unzipped to .csv file) can be found on [this website](https://archive.ics.uci.edu/dataset/563/iranian+churn+dataset).
 Time collected of raw data from the above website: April 2024.

 More information and background can be found in [this paper](https://scirp.org/reference/referencespapers?referenceid=2607575).